Desolation Lava Field: Sleet Cone and Storm Cone

 Sleet Cone (DLF-1) and Storm Cone (DLF-2) are rounded conical mounds that have been reduced by erosion.
 They contain only the gross features of their original form and are almost completely covered with soil.
 Lava flows from each cone travelled directly over glacial till and are overlain by sand, gravel and outwash deposits that are locally up to 9 m thick.
 Sleet Cone, the older of the two cones, consists mainly of spatter, tephra and bombs that have been oxidized red.
 A relatively small volume of lava issued from Sleet Cone; this lava cascaded down the north side of Pyramid Creek valley and flowed around the northern side of Klastline Cone which is part of the older Klastline Formation.
-In addition to glacial till, Storm Cone and its lava flows also overlie tuff breccia and minor pillow lava, suggesting this cone may have erupted adjacent to a retreating glacier terminus.
+In addition to glacial till, Storm Cone and its lava flows also overlie tuff breccia and minor pillow lava, suggesting that this cone may have erupted adjacent to a retreating glacier terminus.
 The lava flows issued from Storm Cone extend more than 10 km northwestward onto the gently sloping surface of the Big Raven Plateau.

 Triplex Cones

 The Triplex Cones (DLF-3, DLF-4, DLF-5) are three closely related eruptive centres that have been deeply eroded, such that they are in the form of low, circular mounds.
-They are covered with soil and overlie outwash gravel and ash from the Storm Cone eruption 3 km to the south; this suggests the Triplex Cones are younger than Storm Cone.
+They are covered with soil and overlie outwash gravel and ash from the Storm Cone eruption 3 km to the south; this suggests that the Triplex Cones are younger than Storm Cone.
 Lava flows from the cones extend more than 12 km to the northwest adjacent to the south shore of Buckley Lake and contain clinkery surfaces that are partially covered with soil and lichen.
 The two highest and youngest cones are breached to the north where tongues of frothy black basalt are present.
 In contrast, lava flows have completely buried the vent area of the lowest and oldest cone.
 The only remnants of the original structures of the Triplex Cones are low concentric ridges, which consist mainly of red, oxidized basalt in the form of agglutinated bombs and spatter.